 Less bacterial regrowth

 First your dentist will place a membrane between the flap of gums and the bone, allowing the bone material to regrow itself over several days.
 Over time, the membrane and stitches will dissolve on their own, leaving a healthier structure for your teeth.
+The whole process of tissue regeneration will get completed in 6 months.
 Call today if you have any questions about how this procedure is performed.schedule an appointment today at 561.276.6684